See a Doctor

 6 Jameela Jamil

-Jameela Jamil, the British actress, and activist, who rose to fame through her roles in The Good place, revealed in 2019 that she lives with Ehlers-Danlos Syndrome (EDS).
+Jameela Jamil, the British actress, and activist, who rose to fame through her role in TV show, The Good Place, revealed in 2019 that she lives with Ehlers-Danlos Syndrome (EDS).
 This revelation came as part of her ongoing efforts to raise awareness about invisible illnesses and the challenges individuals face when living with conditions like EDS.
 Jamil has been a vocal advocate for body positivity and mental health, using her platform to address societal pressures and promote self-acceptance.

 In her announcement, Jameela Jamil shared that she was diagnosed with Ehlers-Danlos Syndrome several years ago, and she expressed the difficulties she has faced due to the condition.
 EDS can cause a range of symptoms, including joint hypermobility, skin that is prone to bruising and scarring, and chronic pain.
 Her boyfriend also referenced her swollen joints, dislocations, severe allergic reactions, her constant high fevers which may be indicative of Mast Cell Activation Syndrome (MCAS) By sharing her own experiences with scarring, stretchmarks, and pain, Jamil aims to destigmatize invisible illnesses and encourage open conversations about health and well-being.